codecowboydotio/codecowboy/content/ai/github-ai.md

 - Getting this average looking code refactored to be a robust service.
 - Generating API documentation - and having Claude fix this code.

+This is part one of a small series that I have created to walk through the process I went through to get decent code.

 ## A crazy idea - update my dockerfiles
 I had a crazy idea.
 I thought to myself, let's write something that will go through my git repos and automagially update my dockerfiles so that the dockerfile uses a fixed but more recent version of the base image.